 The Fairbrother Lecture is a University public lecture named after Jack Fairbrother who in 1929 became the first student to be awarded a PhD from the University.
 The Fairbrother Lecture is an annual event at which a Reading doctoral researcher presents their research to a wider audience.

-fairbrother lecture 2019
+fairbrother lecture 2020

-Admission is free but places are limited.
+Admission free but booking required.

 The lecture will be followed by a wine reception and a showcase by other doctoral researchers from across the University with a brief to create displays communicating their research to non-specialists.